Westbrook/blog/lit-flip.md

 }
 ```

-Playing with this I discovered that there's a `step()` function available in the CSS `transition-timing-function` that is super cool.
+Playing with this I discovered that there's a `step()` function available in the CSS `transition-timing-function` which is super cool.
 The only problem is that `step(6, end)` causes the animation to look like it's running at about two frames per second (e.g. not buttery smooth) if you aren't prepared for it.

 ## What else could it do?